 Furthermore, it is Riva’s enchantment with Tristan that almost leads to the ultimate downfall of the entire hold.
 And despite being the daughter of the king, she is imprisoned and very nearly put to death by the residents there, spurred on by the priest Gildas.
 Her story is one of devastation and betrayal, which would never have happened without her feeling so unloved in the first place.
 Which begs the question – was her disability used merely as a plot device?

 My answer to this is a resounding yes.
 Riva spends the whole book resentful of her injuries, despairing at her future, and ultimately betraying her entire family and home because the enemy offered her some affection.
 Which is the ultimate playbook when it comes to using disabled characters as the “villain”.
-It stinks of a non-disabled person writing disability, and is far from the disability representation we need.

 Other things to be aware of within Sistersong